SarwangiPatel/SarwangiPatel.github.io/index.md

 ---
 layout: home
+title: "Welcome"
 author_profile: true
 ---

-# Welcome to My Site

 I'm currently building this space to showcase my work and share my thoughts.

 More content coming soon!

 ## What You'll Find Here (Eventually)
 - Professional projects and portfolio
-- Blog posts about topics I'm passionate about
+- Blog posts about topics I’m passionate about
 - My background and experience

 Stay tuned for updates!